TheRulokat/RuloDCbot/README.md

 - 📲 Check whether the Telegram bot has permission to send messages in the target group or channel.

 ## 🤝 Contributing
-Contributions are welcome!
-If you have suggestions for new features or improvements, feel free to submit a pull request or open an issue. 🚀
+For any questions or feedback, feel free to contact me on Discord: the.rulokat 🎯

 ## 📜 License
 This project is licensed under the MIT License. 📝